"Lost in Work: Escaping Capitalism" by Amelia Horgan (Paperback)

-From Rachida: Have you read Lost in Work by Amelia Horgan?
-It is a fascinating read.
-It is one of those books that makes you feel more intelligent and more knowledgeable.
+From Rachida: This is one of those books that makes you feel more intelligent and more knowledgeable.
 Amelia goes into great detail about the concept of work and explains with impressive clarity why our current system is rigged against the employee (and what to do about this).

 ***Evening Standard's best non-fiction 2021***

 'A brilliant, searing exposé of the lies underpinning work' - Owen Jones

 'Work hard, get paid.'
 It's simple.
 Self-evident.
 But it's also a lie—at least for most of us.
 For people today, the old assumptions are crumbling; hard work in school no longer guarantees a secure, well-paying job in the future.
 Far from a gateway to riches and fulfilment, 'work' means precarity, anxiety and alienation.

 Amelia Horgan poses three big questions: what is work?
 How does it harm us?
 And what can we do about it?
 While abolishing work altogether is not the answer, Lost in Work shows that when we are able to take control of our workplaces, we become less miserable, and can work towards the transformative goal of experimenting with 'work' as we know it.

 Amelia Horgan is a writer and researcher.
 She has written for various publications including Tribune, the Guardian and VICE.